MarkWilcock/Generative-AI-Course/31 Analyse BBC Strictly Results.md

-# Exercise - Analyse BBC Strictly Week 1 Results
+# Exercise - Analyse BBC Strictly Results

 The objective of this exercise is to analyse the data from the first week of the BBC Strictly competition.
 The data is in the "Week 1" table on [this Wikipedia web page](https://en.wikipedia.org/wiki/Strictly_Come_Dancing_series_21)